HDR – Is it an essential tool in Travel Photography?

 This is where HDR photography becomes an indispensable tool for the travelling photographer.
 Unfortunately, the camera sensor simply cannot capture the full spectrum of light and shadow in one exposure.
 This is especially the case for those that have APS-C or Micro Four Thirds sensor cameras.
 Most Full-Frame sensor cameras now have a very good dynamic range and the need for bracketing images is usually reserved for extreme dynamic range scenarios.
 We currently use a Sony A7Riii, which is a 42mp full-frame sensor camera with an extremely good dynamic range and therefore rarely bracket our images anymore unless in extreme cases.

 The only way that you can capture these scenes is by taking bracketed images and blending them in software.
-There are 2 options of blending the images-
+There are 2 options for blending the images-

 - Luminosity Blending – this is a huge learning curve and requires Photoshop and additional editing although the results are great if you are prepared to invest the time.
 Visit Shutter Evolve for some great info on this process.